 Did you know that investment banks and investment management firms have departments that handle their internal and/or external communications?
 For instance, Goldman Sachs’ executive office deals directly with the communications side of the business.
 As a communications or marketing graduate, you’ll find that your experience in public relations and writing for print and online publications will appeal to recruiters.

 If other divisions across the investment industry attract you, such as sales, trading and research, apply – making sure you showcase your relevant strengths throughout the recruitment process.
-For example, as a marketing graduate you may have gained experience of product management and development, which would stand out if you’re applying for a marketer role at J.P.
-Morgan.
+For example, as a marketing graduate you may have gained experience of product management and development.

 Social science degrees, such as…